 This course serves as an introduction to the field of graphic design.
 Students will explore the principles of design, the development of icons and symbols, and the interaction of type and image to create visual communication projects.
-Prerequisites: ART 1003, 1043 or permission of the instructor.
+Prerequisites: ART 1003, 1013 and 1043.
 Fall, Spring.